osgi/osgi.enroute.site/_services/org.osgi.service.cm.md

 You can find an example application at [OSGi enRoute Example][2].
 This application is a simple web application that provides an implementation for all actors in the Configuration Admin service specification except for Configuration Admin itself.
 The application has a number of buttons to execute simple scenarios.
 Run it in debug mode, set breakpoints, and enjoy.

+## Discussion

+### How do I take an arbitrary object and ask OSGi for its configuration?

+In almost any other environment but OSGi the configuration model assumes that a component asks for configuration when it needs it, a so called pull model.
+OSGi in contrast uses a _push model_.
+The component gets the initial configuration pushed to it.
+In DS, it gets the configuration in the `activate` method.
+If the component wants to be updated of changes it can use the `modified` method using the `@Modified` annotation.
+So in general a component never has to request its configuration.

+Maintain this precious invariant because it keeps the components as simple as possible while always synchronized with their persistent configuration.
+Realize that the moment that you start to go to [Configuration Admin] to fetch properties you have the really hard responsibility to also pick up changes to that configuration.

+After this caveat, if you really want to get the configuration of an object then you need to know the PID (Persistent IDentity).
+If you have a PID, you can fetch the configuration from the [Configuration Admin] service.

 [1]: /services/org.osgi.service.component.html
 [2]: https://github.com/osgi/osgi.enroute.examples/tree/master/osgi.enroute.examples.cm.application
+[Configuration Admin]: /services/org.osgi.service.cm